 From big cities to off the grid nature trails, I’ve loved every part of this province and I want to help other people enjoy it.
-It wasn’t easy, but I’ve put together a list of my top four must-visit places in Ontario to help you get started planning your trip.
+It wasn’t easy, but I’ve put together a list of my top 4 places to visit in Ontario to help you get started planning your trip for this great Province.
 They are all beautiful and well worth a visit so start adding these four places to your must travel to list.

 Prince Edward County

 If you’re planning a trip to Ontario, one place you may not have heard of but NEED to visit is Prince Edward County.
 This beautiful part of Southern Ontario is home to tons of wineries, incredible beaches, lavender fields and delicious food.
 Spend the weekend exploring the many vineyards around the county and find some new wines to take home.
 There are a lot of great wine tours you can do and you can even take a guided bike tour to the wineries.
 However you choose to get them, you won’t regret it.
 They each have beautiful tasting rooms and many offer delicious snacks as well.

 A trip to Prince Edward Country wouldn’t be complete without making a stop at Sandbanks Provincial Park.
 Located on Lake Ontario, this beautiful Provincial Park has some of the largest and most beautiful beaches in Ontario.
 You can easily spend a day lounging in the sun or out on the water kayaking.
 Before heading to the beach, stop by the Agrarian Market and pick up a picnic basket full of tasty snacks.